gearglow/ReptiliaWithATwist/The List.md

 Hermione blushed.
 "I'm flattered."

-"Still, that's not really fair to Ron, is it?"
+"I don't suppose that's really fair to Ron, though, is it?"
 Elysia continued.

 "Well, maybe not, but he *is* a bloke," Hermione said.
 "And Ron can be a particularly *insensitive* bloke sometimes."

 "That's true.
-By the way, I'm sorry for being such a git over that Firebolt last Christmas.
+Oh, that reminds me.
+I wanted to apologize for being such a git over that Firebolt last Christmas.
 You were only looking out for me, like you always do.
 You deserve better than my throwing a tantrum over it.
 And anyway, you were right," she grinned, "it *was* sent by Sirius."

 "Of course I was right.
 I'm *always* right," Hermione said with mock solemnity.